mezentsv/travelpayouts-widget/README.md

 # Travelpayouts Test Task - Widget

 This is a test task implementaion for Aviasales(Travelpayouts) Frontend position.
 The goal is to build web UI widget that can be embedded into 3rd party website.
-The task description can be found and markup 👉 [here](https://github.com/KosyanMedia/Front-end_TP_test).
+The task description can be found and markup 👉&nbsp; [here](https://github.com/KosyanMedia/Front-end_TP_test).

 Two articles by Jenya Y. served as a main reference and guideline.
-See the walkthough for details: 👉 [here](https://blog.jenyay.com/building-javascript-widget/) and 👉 [here](https://blog.jenyay.com/web-ui-widget/)
+See the walkthough for details: 👉&nbsp; [here](https://blog.jenyay.com/building-javascript-widget/) and 👉&nbsp; [here](https://blog.jenyay.com/web-ui-widget/)

 This structure provides those advantages: